Irreducible components of the moduli space of Langlands parameters: (Non-)Examples

 Lastly, consider Then $C_G(u)$ has two components.
 The Frobenius-twisted conjugacy classes of $\pi_0(C_G(u)) \cong \Z/2$ are in this case just the conjugacy classes and there are therefore two components of $\Xf_u$.
 One of them, which we call $C_{2A}$, contains the points with $\Sigma = u$ and

 while the other, which we call $C_{2B}$, contains the points with $\Sigma = u$ and

-The component $C_{2A}$ may be understood by applying the results of \ref{sec:levi} with the Levi subgroup $M \cong GL_2\times_{\GG_m}GL_2$ consisting of block diagonal matrices with block sizes (2, 2), and we see that an \'{e}tale neighourhood $U$ of the generic point of $C_{2A}$ will be formally smooth over $(T\git W_M)^{[q]}_1$.
+The component $C_{2A}$ may be understood by applying Theorem~\ref{thm:levi} with the Levi subgroup $M \cong GL_2\times_{\GG_m}GL_2$ consisting of block diagonal matrices with block sizes (2, 2), and we see that an \'{e}tale neighourhood $U$ of the generic point of $C_{2A}$ will be smooth over $(T\git W_M)^{[q]}_1$.
 The component $C_{2B}$, however, falls outside the scope of our results.

-\begin{remark} We can show that, if $q = -1 \bmod l$, then any open neighbourhood of the generic point of $C_{2B}$ intersects the components of the generic fibre of type $C_{2B}$ \emph{and} $C_3$, so that no statement like \ref{thm:levi} can be true.
+\begin{remark} We can show by explicit calculation that, if $q \equiv -1 \bmod l$, then any open neighbourhood of the generic point of $C_{2B}$ intersects the components of the generic fibre of type $C_{2B}$ \emph{and} $C_3$, so that no statement like~\ref{thm:levi} can be true.

-If $q = 1 \bmod l$ and $l \ge 5$, then one can actually prove a statement like Theorem~\ref{thm:levi} for the component $C_{2B}$ with $M$ taken to be the pseudo-Levi subgroup (in the sense of \cite{mcninchComponentGroupsUnipotent2003})
+If $q \equiv 1 \bmod l$ and $l \ge 5$, then one can actually prove a statement like Theorem~\ref{thm:levi} for the component $C_{2B}$ with $M$ taken to be the pseudo-Levi subgroup (in the sense of \cite{mcninchComponentGroupsUnipotent2003})

 For this, we choose $\lambda = 1$ and make a change of basis such that $\rho(\Fr)= \Phi_0$ and